HuangHongRui/ant-design-mobile/docs/react/upgrade-notes.en-US.md

 1. make sure add a `data-scale` attibute in your `html` tag, eg: `<html data-scale="true"></html>`, or you can do it through js, eg: `document.documentElement.setAttribute('data-scale', true);`.

-2.Follow [Customize Theme Doc](https://mobile.ant.design/docs/react/customize-theme) to modify antd-mobile theme variable `@hd` to be `2px`.
+2.Follow [Customize Theme Doc](https://mobile.ant.design/docs/react/customize-theme) to modify antd-mobile-rui theme variable `@hd` to be `2px`.

 #### Icon

 How to upgrade, depend on which case you use:

-1. If you previously only use antd-mobile built-in Icon like this：`<Icon type="loading" />`, no need to do any change.
+1. If you previously only use antd-mobile-rui built-in Icon like this：`<Icon type="loading" />`, no need to do any change.
 2. If you previously use your local svg file to do custom Icon like this way：`<Icon type={require('../foo.svg')} />`.
 Suggest you follow below solution:

 ```diff